jolicar/TopologyRuleUserDefinedRule/testing/cases/TP00_TopologyRules/RU03_UserDefinedRule/CP0000_UDR_C/readme.md

 ### Description

 This test case checks the topology rule when we use correct 2D datasets.
 The case seeks a correct final result if we use corrects datasets and a right check expression.
+All polygons have al least one internal point and does the check expression True.

 ### Requirements